aksss123/facial-recognition/README.md

 ## Running

-A step by step series of examples that tell you how to get a development env running

 Change directory to the project directory and run the following command:

 ```
 python FacialRecognition.py
 ```

-A image capturing video will come up.
-Press space to capture an image and then press escape to use the most recently captured image to find faces in.
+An image capturing window will come up.
+Press space to capture an image and then press escape to use the most recently captured image as the one to find the faces in.

 ## Built With